openstack-archive/patrole/doc/source/installation.rst

 tempest.conf
 ++++++++++++

-To run the RBAC tempest api test you have to make the following changes to the tempest.conf file.
+To run the RBAC tempest api test, you have to make the following changes to the tempest.conf file.

 #. [auth] section updates ::